dekart/igra/README.md

 To enable Facebook sharing register your application at http://developers.facebook.com/apps and enter your app ID in config/settings.yml

 To enable Twitter sharing enter your login in config/settings.yml

+To enable Google Analytics tracking enter your property ID in config/settings.yml